mcd500/teep-device/docs/overview_of_teep-device.md

 - Implemented on top of TA-Ref which provides a portable TEE programming environment among different TEEs on Intel CPU, ARM Cortex-A and RISC-V 64G to provide uniform source codes over OP-TEE on ARM-TrustZone for Cortex-A series and Keystone on RISC-V.

-- The required features of TEEP-Agent in devices in the draft is implemented as a Trusted Application inside TEE in this TEEP-Device to simplify the implementation.
-Therefore, some of the assumed requirements on the draft are not fulfilled with the TEEP-Devise.
-In the product, the features of TEEP-Agent must be enabled through root-of-trust from the boot up of the CPUs, the TCs must be saved in secure manner and protection of installed TCs.
+- The required features of TEEP-Agent in the draft is implemented as a application in user application privilege level inside TEE in this TEEP-Device to simplify the implementation which ideally should be combined with implementation in higher level privilege levels, such as, the runtime in S-Mode and Secure Monitor in M-mode on RISC-V. Therefore, some of the assumed requirements on the draft are not fulfilled with the TEEP-Devise.
+In the product, the features of TEEP-Agent must be enabled through root-of-trust from the boot up of the CPUs, the TCs must be saved in secure manner and have protection of installed TCs.

-- Supports Concise Binary Object Representation (CBOR) for all TEEP messages.
+- Supports Concise Binary Object Representation (CBOR) for current four TEEP messages.
   * https://datatracker.ietf.org/doc/html/rfc7049

-- Supports SUIT-manifest inside the Update message.
+- Supports SUIT-manifest inside the Update message of TEEP Protocol.
   * https://datatracker.ietf.org/doc/draft-ietf-suit-manifest/

-## Components of TEEP-device and TA-Ref
+## Components of TEEP-Device and TA-Ref

-### TEEP-device and TA-Ref Components on Keystone
+### TEEP-Device and TA-Ref Components on Keystone

 @image html docs/images/teep-and-taref-on-keystone.png
 @image latex docs/images/teep-and-taref-on-keystone.png width=\textwidth

-The TEEP-Device is on the TA-Ref with TEE provided by the Keystone project on RISC-V RV64GC CPU.
+The TEEP-Device is implemented on top of the TA-Ref with TEE provided by the Keystone project on RISC-V RV64GC CPU.
 Each TA in the Trusted Area is protected with Physical memory protection (PMP) which is enabled by RISC-V hardware.

 - Keystone project
   * https://keystone-enclave.org/

-### TEEP-device and TA-Ref Components on OP-TEE
+### TEEP-Device and TA-Ref Components on OP-TEE

 @image html docs/images/teep-and-taref-on-optee.png
 @image latex docs/images/teep-and-taref-on-optee.png width=\textwidth

 It is on OP-TEE but highly utilizes the programming environment provided by TA-Ref to simplify the TEEP-Device to be able to build and function on other CPUs with the single source code of TEEP-Agent and Hello-TEEP-TA.
 They both are using the subset of Global Platform API.

-### TEEP-device and TA-Ref Components on SGX
+### TEEP-Device and TA-Ref Components on SGX

 @image html docs/images/teep-and-taref-on-sgx.png
 @image latex docs/images/teep-and-taref-on-sgx.png width=\textwidth